Michelangelo Frammartino

-Michelangelo Frammartino (born 1968) is an Italian filmmaker.
+Michelangelo Frammartino (born 1968) is an Italian slow cinema filmmaker and professor.
+Most known for his critically acclaimed films Le quattro volte (2010) and Il buco (2021), for the latter he won the Special Jury Prize (3rd place) at the 78th Venice International Film Festival.

 Biography

 Michelangelo Frammartino was born in Milan to Calabrian parents in 1968.
 In 1991 he enrolled in the Architecture Faculty of the Politecnico di Milano.
 Between 1994 and 1997 he attended Milan's film school, Civica Scuola del Cinema, for which he produced videoart installations and worked as a set designer for films and video clips.
 He also shot several short films: Tracce (1995), L'Occhio e lo Spirito (1997), BIBIM (1999), Scappa Valentina (2001), Io Non Posso Entrare (2002).